selwynpolit/d9book/book/caching.md

 $response_data = self::$cache['getPolicy'][$policy_number . $version];
 ```

-This relieves the back end load by rather getting the data from the cache if is in the cache.
-(If the cache is warm.)
+This relieves the back end load by rather getting the data from the cache if is in the cache (warm cache).

 The entire function is shown below.
 It is from `docroot/modules/custom/cm_api/src/CmAPIClient.php`: